cpheps/lamp-life-line/README.md

 ## Support REST Calls

 ### Register New Cluster
-Creates a new cluster with the given `name`.
+Creates a new cluster with the given `CLUSTER_NAME`.

     Endpoint: /cluster